merenlab/illumina-utils/README.md

     sudo pip install illumina-utils

-Alternatively, you can download the source code from [here](https://github.com/meren/illumina-utils/releases/tag/v1.0), unpack it, and install running the following command from within the directory:
+Alternatively, you can download the source code from [here](https://github.com/meren/illumina-utils/releases/tag/v1.0), unpack it, and install running the following command from within the illumina-utils directory:

     sudo python setup.py install